DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT: Introduction

 Note that, all the above-mentioned works consider a linear EH model at the RIS.
 While this is an over-simplified model of the EH circuit, there are other works that model the EH circuit more accurately.
 Specifically, based on the saturation of the output power beyond a certain RF input power due to diode breakdown, the studies in \cite{plinear} and \cite{satm} propose a piece-wise linear and a tractable logistic nonlinear model of the EH circuit, respectively.
 The logistic model, which is obtained by fitting measurements from a practical EH circuit, is basically an improved version of the above-mentioned linear and piece-wise linear models.
+The authors in \cite{ehrev} characterize the power conversion efficiency of the EH circuit as a a rational function of the average input power.
 In this direction, the work in \cite{comb} proposes a realistic EH circuit characteristics dependent nonlinear EH model, which also incorporates the aspect of transmit waveform design to maximize the EH conversion efficiency.
 The experimental studies in \cite{chaosexp1} demonstrate that signals with high peak-to-average-power-ratio (PAPR), like the chaotic waveforms, provide higher WPT efficiency.
 The authors in \cite{wcl2} investigate a continuous-time chaotic signal-based WPT framework, which corroborates the above observation.